Benign Breast Tumours

 format_list_bulletedContents add remove

-Breast lumps are a common presenting complaint and fortunately the majority of which are benign.
-Naturally, breast lumps will often cause anxiety amongst patients due to risk over malignancy; importantly, any lump that is not certain to be benign, should be examined, imaged, and biopsied as appropriate.
+Breast lumps are a common presenting complaint and the majority are benign.
+Naturally, breast lumps can cause a certain degree of anxiety amongst patients due to concerns over malignancy; importantly, all new breast lumps should be examined, imaged, and if required biopsied as appropriate.

 Types of Benign Tumours